simpsonhu/simpsonhu.github.io/_pages/markdown.md

 * **Reviewer** for the 2023 IEEE 99th Vehicular Technology Conference (VTC2023-Fall), **flagship conference**, Hongkong, 10-13 Oct 2023.
 * **Reviewer** for the 2023 IEEE 3rd International Conference on Computer Communication and Artificial Intelligence (CCAI), Taiyuan, China, 26-28 May 2023.
 * **Reviewer** for the 2019 IEEE 90th Vehicular Technology Conference (VTC2019-Fall), **flagship conference**, Honolulu, Hawaii, USA, 22-25 Sep 2019.

+* ## External Standing - Conference Session Chair

+* **Session Chair** of the Session on "Special Session 10: AI-Empowered Low-Altitude Economy Integrated Sensing, Communications, and Computing" for the 2025 IEEE 5th International Conference on Computer Communication and Artificial Intelligence (CCAI), Haikou, China, 23-25 May 2023.
+* **Session Chair** of the Session on "Session AIECN - International Workshop on Artificial Intelligence Empowered Communication and Networking" for the 2024 IEEE 33rd International Conference on Computer Communications and Networks (ICCCN 2024), Big Island, Hawaii, USA, 29-31 July 2024.
+* **Session Chair** of the Session on "Session 14 Communication System and Network Model" for the 2023 IEEE 3rd International Conference on Computer Communication and Artificial Intelligence (CCAI), Taiyuan, China, 26-28 May 2023.